MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-cmd-line.md

 ## Deploy the data warehouse

  Use the following procedures to deploy the data warehouse with the Operations Manager and Configuration Manager data mart databases.
-If you want to install the data warehouse management server and data warehouse databases on the same computer, use the same computer name that you are running Setup on for all instances of **\[computer name\]**.
+If you want to install the data warehouse management server and data warehouse databases on the same computer, use the same computer name that you're running Setup on for all instances of **\[computer name\]**.
 If you want to deploy the databases on a separate computer, adjust the **\[computer name\]** entries accordingly.

  The **/AnalysisServerDatabaseDataFilePath** is optional, and if it isn't used, the default path will be used.